Safeguarding and Child Protection Policy

 Other than in the excepted circumstances, it is an offence for any person (regardless of their nationality or residence status) to:

 perform FGM in England, Wales or Northern Ireland (section 1 of the Act);

 assist a girl to carry out FGM on herself in England, Wales or Northern Ireland (section 2 of the Act); and

 Assist (from England, Wales or Northern Ireland) a non-UK person to carry out FGM outside the UK on a UK national or permanent UK resident (section 3 of the Act).

-Child trafficking involves moving children across or within national or international borders for the purposes of exploitation.
+Trafficked Children Child trafficking involves moving children across or within national or international borders for the purposes of exploitation.
 Exploitation includes children being used for sex work, domestic work, restaurant/ sweatshop, drug dealing, shoplifting and benefit fraud.
-Where Kiddywinks is made aware of a child is suspected of or actually being trafficked/exploited we will report our concerns to the appropriate agency.
+Where we are made aware of a child who is suspected of, or actually being trafficked/exploited we will report our concerns to the appropriate agency.